dendronhq/dendron-site/vault/dendron.guides.workflows.todos.md

 ## Interactive Checkboxes

 Markdown preview renders an empty checkbox for any line that starts with `- [ ]`.
 A checked checkbox is rendered for lines starting with `- [x]`.
-Clicking a checkbox changes its state in the markdown file.
+Clicking a checkbox changes its state in the Markdown file.

 ## General Workflows